anburoja82-droid/3n-1_explained/README.md

 # 3n-1_explained
 3n plus one explained
-The Collatz (3n+1) Process Using the One's Digit — Explained in Words Start with any number you want.
+The Collatz (3n+1) Process Using the One's Digit — Explained in Wordle Start with any number you want.
 (You can start with 0, 14, 15, or any other non-negative integer.)